steveshogren/hugo-blog/content/post/optimization.md

 This gathers a solution for the six card+upgrade tuples that match the desired ratio, and it is fast enough to run in a second or two!

+I put together a quick site to allow a user to select their desired hero, and preferences on wards, crit, lifesteal, and blink.
+The first brute force solver shows the top 3 DPS ratios.
+Then they select one of those ratios to run through the optimizer and suggest a card layout.

+For whatever reason, sometimes the solver fails to come up with a solution, regardless if one actually exists.